 If you are interested in an animal at the shelter, come out and visit him/her.
-We are open from 10am-5pm Saturday-Sunday and from 12-5pm on Monday and Tuesday, 12 – 6pm on Thursday, and 11 am – 6pm on Friday.
+We are open from 10am-5pm Friday-Sunday and from 12-5pm on Monday, Tuesday, and Thursday.
 On Wednesdays we are closed to the public in order to do deeper cleaning and to allow our animals, who receive their spay or neuter on Tuesdays, a day to recover.

 If all goes well and you decide to adopt the animal, you proceed to the front desk to fill out an application.
 The purpose of the application is to make sure the potential adopter understands the responsibilities of pet ownership and that other animals in the household have been properly cared for.
 A few animals require a home visit due to breed restrictions or special needs but most shelter animals do not.
 If you are a renter, you will need to have proof that you allowed to have the particular dog you want to adopt.
 It is suggested that you bring a copy of your lease or have your landlord’s phone number available.
 If you already have an animal, proof of vaccinations and heartworm preventative (dogs) for your current animal will be required.
 The staff can check with your current veterinarian or you can bring a copy of the animal’s vaccine record.
 If you are coming in to adopt on Saturday or Sunday it will be very important to bring vet records since most vets are closed on the weekend.